Prof. Subhash Chandra Parija

 FAMS, FICPath, FABMS, FICAI, FISCD, FIAVP, FIATP and FIMSA

-Dr. Subhash Chandra Parija is currently the Vice-Chancellor of Shri Balaji Vidyapeeth, Pondicherry.
-Prof. Parija is a former Director, at the Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER), Pondicherry having nearly four decades of teaching and research experiences in Medical Microbiology.
+Dr. Subhash Chandra Parija is Professor Emeritus, National Academy of Medical Sciences (NAMS), New Delhi.
+Prof. Parija was the former Vice-Chancellor of Sri Balaji Vidyapeeth, Pondicherry, and former Director, at the Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER), Pondicherry having nearly four decades of teaching and research experience in Medical Microbiology.

 Prof Parija has been honoured by various organizations globally.
 He is a Food and Agriculture Organization (FAO) expert, being constituted to draft guidelines on food safety for parasites.
 Prof Parija was awarded WHO fellowships for the study of DNA probes, PCR and other molecular biological methods in the study of parasitic diseases at the University of Aberdeen, UK.
 Prof. Parija was a member of Research Advisory Board of BP Koirala Institute of Health Sciences, Dharan, Nepal, the member of Board of MD Examination in Parasitology, Colombo University, SriLanka, and the visiting Professor of the College of Medicine & Health Sciences, Sultan Quaboos University, Muscat, Oman, and Faculty of Medicine, University of Malaya, Malaysia.
 He is one of the very few Medical Microbiologists of India to be conferred DSc, highest degree in research, for his contribution in the field of Medical Parasitology by Madras University.

-Author of sixteen books and several chapters on parasitic diseases, research and teaching, Prof Parija has published more than 400 papers both in the National and International journals of repute.
+Author of ninteen books and several chapters on parasitic diseases, research and teaching, Prof Parija has published more than 400+ papers both in the National and International journals of repute.
 Some of his papers are quoted in textbooks and serial publications.
 His publications are highly cited and more than 150 of his papers were cited more than 10 times.
-Prof Parija has also published 2 patents and has 3 copyrights, and one technology transfer.
+Prof Parija has also published 2 patents and has 37 copyrights, and one technology transfer.

 Prof. Parija has extensively worked in the medical parasitology.
 He has contributed extensively in several areas related to molecular parasitology, parasitic serology and immunology; epidemiology of parasitic diseases of zoonotic importance and stool microscopy.
 The development of simple, economical and rapid diagnostic tests in serodiagnosis of parasitic diseases and epidemiology of the parasitic diseases was Prof. Parija’s research interest.
 Prof Parija was the first to demonstrate that parasitic antigens are excreted in the urine in hydatid disease and cysticercosis, and urinary antigen could be detected for diagnosis of these two diseases.
 Prof Parija was first to report the detection of Entamoebahistolytica DNA in the urine and saliva for the diagnosis of amoebic liver abscess, report the prevalence of Entamoebamoshkovskii from India, evaluate a multiplex PCR for simultaneous detection of Entamoebahistolytica, Entamoebadisparand Entamoebamoshkovskii in stool specimens for diagnosis of intestinal amoebiasis, and to document Entamoebadispar infections in humans in Pondicherry, India.